You might not have watched Makadem‘s “Mdundo Mkuu” video. Just spend a few minutes on this song (probably on repeat) and do thank me later.

 4. […] Makadem yesterday marked the return from his 2018 European tour in style as he performed at Ankole Grill in Nairobi’s Kilimani area.
 This was part of the restaurant’s weekly live showcase, Ankole Acoustic Wednesdays.
 The musician (also known as the Ohanglaman), sang with his Nyatiti and guitar, and was supported by Reuben Besa (base guitar) and Boaz Jagingo (percussion and backup vocals).
 Boaz Jagingo is an artist in his own right and one whose Ohangla-flavoured “Kanonge remix” is a great record that is reminiscent of Benga‘s goden era. […]

-You've got a reaction to this post?
-Comment below:
+Got a reaction to this Aipate post?
+Leave a Comment.

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.